Year-end Tax Strategies

 - Paid at least 100 percent of the total you owed last year (110 percent for high-income earners)

 Max out the 401(k) (…and then some) – If your marginal tax rate is 50% (e.g., many high-income earners living in California), then every dollar you contribute to a tax-deductible retirement account is only fifty cents out of your pocket.
 There is also the benefit of tax-deferred growth of earnings on the investments.
 The current maximum before-tax contribution is $17,500.
 (If you are age 50 or older, you can put in an extra $5,500).
 There are a couple of pay periods left in the year in which to up your contribution.
 In addition, you might want to contribute after-tax dollars, which would enable you to roll over that portion into a Roth IRA down the road.
 (See this article for a description of a recent IRS ruling on this strategy.)

 As an entrepreneur…

 Prepaying some rent or property insurance coverage are examples of implementing this strategy.
-A final strategy is to simply buy supplies and equipment that you plan to buy in 2015 (e.g., the iPad Air 2 or laptop you’ll need in February).
+A final strategy is to simply buy supplies and equipment now that you plan to buy in the coming year (e.g., the iPad Air 2 or laptop you’ll need in February).

 Get organized – Sometimes strategies are missed because of the unknown.
 In our experience, many new entrepreneurs and small business owners don’t have their books up to date, and therefore may miss planning opportunities before year end.
 We recommend inDinero, Quickbooks Online, Wave Accounting, and our team of external CPAs and tax accountants to help with executing the strategy.